mattdistefano/accessibility-training/readme.md

 Since AT typically reads elements in the order in which they appear in the DOM, content in the source HTML should typically have a sensible reading order that parallels how it will be presented on screen.
 So, for example, while it's possible to put a section heading *beneath* its content in the DOM, but visually position it *above* that same content via CSS - don't.
 (1.3.2)

-### Alternative content

-Since not all users can see the visual presentation of a site or app, it's important to ensure that any meaningful information that is conveyed visually is also conveyed in an accessible, text-based manner.
-(1.1.1)

-#### Hidden content
+### Hidden content

 Throughout the examples in this document, the `visually-hidden` class will be used.
 This does not necessarily represent a _specific_ class, but is intended to represent the general concept of a style that hides content from the visual presentation while keeping it available to AT.
-In most cases, content that is styled with `display: none` or `visibility: hidden` will not be readable by AT.
+In most cases, content that is styled with `display: none` or `visibility: hidden` will not be accessible to AT.
 Often, this is what we want, but sometimes we want to keep content accessible, while still hiding it on the screen.
 In these cases, a `visually-hidden` style is appropriate.

+### Alternative content

 #### Images